openath/openath.github.io/_posts/2017-09-01-dna-first-match.md

 ---
 This weekend sees the first ever <i>**Dynamic New Athletics**</i> matches hosted by European Athletics at Wimbledon Park.

-**Saturday 2nd September**: 14:30 - 17:30
+**Saturday 2nd September**: 14:30 - 17:30  *(completed)*

-**Sunday 3rd September**: 13:30 - 16:30
+**Sunday 3rd September**: 13:30 - 16:30 - sign in by 14:00

-<a href="https://goo.gl/forms/obPi04eIVZRZfXjJ2">Click here to sign up</a>
+<p><a href="https://goo.gl/forms/obPi04eIVZRZfXjJ2">Click here to sign up</a>-&nbsp;&nbsp;-
-<a href="http://file.opentrack.run/docs/2017/dna/dna_guide_v3.pdf">Download full event guide</a>
+<a href="http://file.opentrack.run/docs/2017/dna/dna_guide_v3.pdf">Download full event guide</a></p>

-This is a new format for athletics designed to be exciting and innovative to both attract new athletes into the sport, and give additional opportunities to high performing athletes to win titles, this time as a team.
+This is a new format for team athletics competitions, being launched internationally next year.
+It includes many innovations to make an exciting and fun team competition, with many new wrinkles, and can be adapted to youth, club and university level easily.

 ![image here](http://file.opentrack.run/img/2017/ladders.jpg)